 Unspoken Prayer Requests; Should We Use Them?

 Ah…the unspoken prayer request.
-Social media seems to have given it new life.
 I first encountered this wonderful device during my freshman year of college.
 Pretty much every guy in the Bible study had an unspoken prayer request.
 As I followed up with the various guys, I discovered that pretty much every unspoken request was a discrete plea for deliverance from pornography.
-The term proved usefully because it allowed the guys to ask for help without making the girls uncomfortable.
+The term proved useful because it allowed the guys to appear both spiritual and datable.

-Today, there are a host of other reasons for using the “Unspoken Prayer Request” term.
-We toss it out there on Facebook because we are not ready to expose our vulnerable souls to the world, because we fear what others might think, or because some of the information is sensitive.
+But the expression is not limited to college freshman.
+We toss out “Unspoken Prayer Request” on Facebook because we are not ready to expose our vulnerable souls to the world, because we fear what others might think, or because some of the information is better shared with a biblical counselor.
 Or quite simply, we may employ the device because we want to save time.
 Listing 20 unspoken prayer requests takes far less time than listening to 20 grade school students talk about the aches and pains afflicting their grandparents, friends, and cats.

 But should we use the term?
 I think the answer is no. I understand how the term can seem helpful.
 However, the Scriptures never mention an “Unspoken Prayer Request.”
 In fact the term does not even appear in the Christian vocabulary until around the 1960’s.
 I think no one was using the term until the modern era because the Bible puts forth a different view of prayer.